Scille/parsec-cloud/docs/development/glossary.md

 ### Invitation

 The action of inviting a new user to join an existing Organization.
-Tipically the user receive an email to start the Onboarding process.
+Typically the user receive an email to start the Onboarding process.

 <!-- TODO: Confirm following terms to avoid -->
 - Terms to avoid: *Enroll*, *Enlist*, *Onboard*, *Greet*, *Join*